 I invite all interested parents, children, business people and possible mentors to participate in a variety of ways.
 If there are any companies or institutions that would like to offer any sponsorship that would also be fantastic.

-Please follow this link to the brand new Facebook page for the report https://www.facebook.com/PocketMoneyMarketSA?ref=hl
+Please follow this link to the Facebook page report https://www.facebook.com/PocketMoneyMarketSA?ref=hl

 You are welcome to mail me at email@example.com